mcgarryteresa39-stack/financial-transactions-analysis/README.md

  - **num_credit_cards**  -  Numerical  -  A count of the number of credit cards the individual possesses (integer)

  **cards_data.csv:**
+  - **id**  -  Numerical  -  A unique numerical identifier assigned to a card isssued by the bank (integer)
  - **client_id**  -  Numerical  -  A unique numerical identifier assigned to a customer (integer)
  - **card_brand**  -  Categorical  -  The name of the card issuer brand, as text/string
  - **card_type**  -  Categorical  -  The type of card ("Debit", "Credit", "Prepaid"), as text/string